Joe-Thompson/node-api-challenge/README.md

       resource through our middleware.

 - [ ] Describe a Resource?
-      A resource is the data that we care dealing with, it could be a list of users, or the user's comments on a certain post.
+      A resource is the data that we are dealing with, it could be a list of users, or the user's comments on a certain post.

 - [ ] What can the API return to help clients know if a request was successful?